-- > Description: The Department of Public Works will continue to hold hazardous waste collection events twice per year.
-Items/dates that can be collected will be provided to the public. - Responsible Department/Parties: DPW Operations - > Measurable Goal(s): Hold two events per year and track the amount of waste collected. - Timeline: Ongoing
+- ➤ Description: The Department of Public Works holds hazardous waste collection events twice per year.
+Items/dates that can be collected will be provided to the public. - Responsible Department/Parties: DPW Operations - ➤ Measurable Goal(s): Hold two events per year and track the amount of waste collected. - > Timeline: Ongoing